 (4) The Council may make use of, and seek contributions to, the Account for the purposes of this section.

-[Section 33 amended by No. 77 of 2006 s.
-17.]
+[Section 33 amended by No. 77 of 2006 Sch.
+1 cl.
+83(5).]

-34. Waiver of certain decisions
+34. Certain decisions by decision-making authorities, Council may waive etc.

 (1) Where an owner of any place that is recorded in the data base established under section 44 or a local government inventory under section 45 has made application to a decision-making authority and such authority has —